Labels by Sign and Label Printer

 Portable label printers offer the ultimate blend of convenience and durability, and Brady carries a full lineup.
 Bluetooth wire label printers, like the BradyPrinter M611 Mobile Label Printer and the M211 Label Printer, allow you to design, preview and print labels using a phone’s familiar keyboard and an app.
 The M210 Handheld Label Maker, on the other hand, lets users design, create and print labels using a traditional built-in printer keypad.
 Find out how to select the right wire marker for you from our guide.

 In addition to color ID, we offer high-performing wire and cable labeling materials that can keep you compliant.
 Some are self-extinguishing, while others resist chemicals, oil and moisture.
 In flags, tags, self-laminating, rotating and wrap-arounds, Brady wire markers and cable labels are durable and designed to stay visible in any environment.

 Brady also makes pre-printed and custom tags and safety signs.
-These can also be created with on-demand printers.
+These can also be created with on-demand label printers.
 Informing others about potential electrical hazards (conduit labels, voltage markers, electrical panels, arc flash, lockout tagout) can reduce the threat of injury.
 Whether posting indoors or outdoors, just know the text, graphics and color will hold up to the elements, abrasion and repeated spills and cleanings.